Gifts of a lifetime can be used to free the wrongly convicted

-by Phil Burgess, Unabridged from the Life section of the Sunday Capital, Sunday, March 15, 2020
+by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday March 15, 2020

 Mary Sue and I love movies and are regular moviegoers.
 As we prepared to return to Annapolis from our annual trek to Southwest Florida, the calendar showed Friday – and, no matter what, Friday night is movie night.